logos-co/nomos-node/nomos-services/http/examples/README.md

 cargo run --example graphql --features http,gql
 ```

-An enpoint will be registered at `http://localhost:8080/dummygraphqlservice/`.
+An endpoint will be registered at `http://localhost:8080/dummygraphqlservice/`.
 An endpoint corresponds with the Service name.

 To query this endpoint use:
 ```bash